Non-stop flights to Oslo (OSL)

 From Ajaccio (Corsica) and Bordeaux, you can fly with Norwegian.

 From Montpellier, the only airline with direct flights is Norwegian.
-This is a seasonal route that started in June and ends in August.
+This is a seasonal route that starts in June and ends in August.

 From Nice, you can fly non-stop with Norwegian or SAS (Star Alliance).